Story updated on Jan. 31, 2020

-The Democrats currently have 12 candidates running for president — a field that’s large by historical standards.
+The Democrats currently have 11 candidates running for president.
+At one point, it was more than two dozen -- a field that’s large by historical standards.

 Why has the field been so big?
 What does it mean for the Democrats’ chances of winning the presidency?
 In this article, we’ll answer these questions and more.
 (See all of our fact-checks of the 2020 candidates in one place.)

 The field peaked at more than two dozen.
 As of Jan.
-13, there were 12 Democrats still running, plus three Republicans, including President Donald Trump.
-Sixteen -- Sens.
+13, there were 11 Democrats still running, plus three Republicans, including President Donald Trump.
+Seventeen -- Sens.
 Kirsten Gillibrand, D-N.Y., Kamala Harris, D-Calif., and Cory Booker, D-N.J., Rep. Eric Swalwell, D-Calif., former Sen. Mike Gravel, D-Alaska, former Colorado Gov. John Hickenlooper, Washington Gov. Jay Inslee, Montana Gov. Steve Bullock, Reps.
 Seth Moulton, D-Mass., and Tim Ryan, D-Ohio, former Reps.
-Beto O'Rourke, D-Texas, and Joe Sestak, D-Pa., former cabinet member Julian Castro of Texas, New York City Mayor Bill de Blasio, Miramar, Fla., Mayor Wayne Messam, and author Marianne Williamson -- had dropped out.
+Beto O'Rourke, D-Texas, John Delaney, D-Md., and Joe Sestak, D-Pa., former cabinet member Julian Castro of Texas, New York City Mayor Bill de Blasio, Miramar, Fla., Mayor Wayne Messam, and author Marianne Williamson -- had dropped out.

 Initially, former Starbucks CEO Howard Schultz was thinking about running as an independent. but he later backed out.
 And of course, some candidates who are now in the race could drop out before the first votes are cast.